-The work involved in the Theoretical Project must be embodied in a report and submitted in accordance with the requirements of the School.
+The work involved in 3.901G Pollution Elective must be embodied in a report and submitted in accordance with the requirements of the School.

 501. Corrosion Technology Graduate Course (Graduate Diploma)

 The Graduate Diploma course in Corrosion Technology is open to graduates in Engineering, Applied Science or Science.
 At present it may only be taken as a two-year part-time course.